harperd/machine-learning/notes/6-15-forward-propagation.md

 # Forward Propagation

+*Forward propagation* is the way neural networks make predictions given inputs because data is f*orward propagated* thought the network.
+As it makes it's way through the network is makes many small computations.
+These computations take place at each layer within the network and propagate their results forward to the next layer.
+This continues until the final layer, the output layer, produces the prediction.
+However, there are some basic principals that we need to understand first.

 ## Matrix Dimensions

 The values passed between layers in a neural network a represented as a matrix of values (or weights) as denoted by $\Theta$ or $W$ where: